Your cookie preferences

 How much are gas and electricity standing charges?

-Who are the no standing charge electricity suppliers?
+Who supplies no standing charge electricity?

 There are only a few suppliers which offer no standing charge electricity tariffs, which will limit your options if you’re dead-set on not paying them.
 They are always subject to change - the energy market rarely stands still - but two suppliers which often offer tariffs with no standing charge for electricity or gas are Ebico and Utilita.